Sam-Varghese/Notes/Web-Devlopment/JavaScript/js Basics.md

 <hr>

-- This is a feature of JavaScript to firstly read all the code and then put all declaration statements above, after reading all definitions and declarations.
+- This is a feature of JavaScript to firstly read all the code and then put all declaration statements above.
 - Hence if you call a function before it has been declared, then also our program will run smoothly as it would have already read the declaration and put it above.

 <hr>